 If you use Showit and choose to have a blog, you will write your blogs on WordPress.
 You’ll use WordPress’s plugins, SEO capabilities, and publishing tools to write your blog posts.
 And you might be thinking “But, Elizabeth, we hate WordPress!!
 Isn’t that what this post is all about?!”
 First of all, no we don’t hate WordPress!
 Secondly, the things that make WordPress not ideal on its own, Showit fixes.

 Let’s do a quick recap of Showit and WordPress differences:

-You will not do any “designing” in WordPress.
+With Showit, you will not do any “designing” in WordPress.
 All of the blog layout designing happens in Showit, so it’s easy to edit, you can customize it as much as you’d like, and you can customize the mobile view!
 And, Showit hosts your WordPress website!
 So, that’s who your host is and they rock.
 For your WordPress support team, you have me and Showit.
 See, it’s a totally different world when Showit steps into the game!

 Why I love WordPress for blogging with Showit: